plforacle/mysql-enterprise/security-user/security-user.md

     - ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql> the command must be executed in a client like MySQL, MySQL Workbench
     - ![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh> the command must be executed in MySQL shell

-**Server:**
-- serverA as client
-- serverB as server

 **Notes:**
-- use two shell, one per server
-- Open a notepad file and  your linux Private IP on student###-serverA and serverB
+- Open a notepad file and  your linux Private IP on student###-serverA

 - serverA  PRIVATE ip: (client_ip)
-- serverB  PRIVATE ip: (server_ip)

 ## Task 1: Connect to mysql-advanced om serverA

-1. Connect to your mysql-advanced with administrative user
+1. Connect to your mysql-enterprise with administrative user

    **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**

     ```
-    <copy>mysql -uroot -p -h 127.0.0.1 -P 3307</copy>
+    <copy>mysql -uroot -p -h 127.0.0.1 -P 3306</copy>
     ```

 2. Create a new user and restrict the user to your “serverA” IP